 It may be disheartening to read and see, but small efforts add up and can make a difference.
 Crew especially are in the unique position to help efforts toward a greener industry and habits on board.

 “We as crewmembers are the majority.
-We are the driving force behind the industry,” says Second Stewardess/Masseuse (and self-proclaimed eco-warrior) Lauren Ryburn.
+We are the driving force behind the industry,” says Second Stewardess/Masseuse (and self-proclaimed eco-warrior as The Green Stew) Lauren Ryburn.
 “If we can all adopt green practices on board the yachts we work on, we have the power to create great waves of positive change.
 If this change can come from the bottom up, it can inspire waves of positive change.”

 Ryburn believes the most important habit crew can adopt is to view their workplace through eco-conscious lenses and question if there is a more sustainable way to do something.
 Also, be sure that all crew are well-educated and informed about recycling and the use of recycling bins on board.
 Other green habits to adopt include switching lights off in unoccupied areas, not throwing anything overboard other than biowaste scraps (that means no glass, tea bags, napkins, or fruit and vegetable stickers), and having smokers responsibly dispose of cigarette butts in the trash and not in the ocean.